Get quotes from these car insurance providers and more

 Second, their brains are still developing, and will not stop developing until they reach their mid-20s.
 While they move from childhood to full adulthood, they are still liable to react emotionally rather than logically, rashly rather than sensibly, which is not ideal when driving.

-The result is a greater desire to take risks, show off and bend to peer pressure.
+The result is a greater chance they’ll take risks, show off or bend to peer pressure.
 The evolving brain and a lack of road experience can be a fatal combination, but it’s more frequently just very expensive, whether or not the driver avoids a crash.

 This isn’t the only problem facing 18-year-old drivers.
 Having passed their test several months before, perhaps they may feel more confident and pay less attention to the road ahead.